-Teaching and learning materials for specific target groups (print, audio, video)
+Teaching methods/Media: Teaching and learning materials for specific target groups (print, audio, video)

 Students will receive a list of recommended teaching and learning materials.
 The following materials are free of charge for students of the htw saar.
 We recommend their use for independent learning: